Kilo-class submarine: Role

 The Project 877 attack submarines were mainly intended for anti-shipping and anti-submarine operations in relatively shallow waters.
-Original Project 877 boats are equipped with Rubikon MGK-400 sonar system (with NATO reporting name Shark Gill), which includes a mine detection and avoidance sonar MG-519 Arfa (with NATO reporting name Mouse Roar).
+Original Project 877 boats are equipped with the Rubikon MGK-400 sonar system (with NATO reporting name Shark Gill), which includes a mine detection and avoidance sonar MG-519 Arfa (with NATO reporting name Mouse Roar).

 Newer Project 636 boats are equipped with improved MGK-400EM, with MG-519 Arfa also upgraded to MG-519EM.
 MGK 400E can detect submarines with 0.05 Pa/Hz noisiness in 16 km and surface vessels with 10 Pa/Hz noisiness in 100 km.
 The improved sonar systems have reduced the number of operators needed by sharing the same console via automation.

 Anechoic tiles are fitted on casings and fins to absorb the sound waves of active sonar, which results in a reduction and distortion of the return signal.
 These tiles also help attenuate sounds that are emitted from the submarine, thus reducing the range at which the submarine may be detected by passive sonar.

 Project 636 and 636.3 submarines can launch Kalibr (and their Club export version) cruise missiles.
 It was reported in September 2022 that they can carry four Kalibr missiles, and can launch them through two of their six torpedo tubes.

 History

+Kilo-class attack submarines began entering service with the Soviet Navy from 12 September 1980.
+They were originally intended for the Warsaw Pact nations, which is why their Russian nickname is Varshavyanka (woman from Warsaw).
+Among the first to be built, 13 were from the Krasnoye Sormovo Factory No. 112 in Nizhny Novgorod, and nine were from Amur Shipbuilding Plant in Komsomolsk-on-Amur.
+After the dissolution of the Soviet Union, another two Project 877 submarines were built for the Russian Navy in the 1990s.
+The Krasnoye Sormovo facility partnered with Admiralty Shipyards in Saint Petersburg to build 21 boats for foreign buyers (as of 2001), which included China, India, Algeria, Iran, Poland, and Romania, for a total of 45 units.
+Modified units for export were designated Project 877E, and those made for tropical waters were Project 877EKM.
+Another variant, Project 636 (NATO: Improved Kilo), was quieter, faster, and had better detection capabilities.
+Initially intended for Soviet use, it was made available for export in 1993.

 A single Project 877 submarine, Alrosa, is equipped with pump-jet propulsion, instead of a propeller.
 It has been retrofitted for the Kalibr missile.
+Its modification was started in 1990 and was not completed until 2000.
+When it returned to service, it was the only operational submarine in the Black Sea Fleet at the time.